Royal London Hospital: Notable alumni

+Former museum

-The Royal London has a museum which is located in the crypt of a 19th-century church.
-It reopened in 2002 after extensive refurbishment and is open to the public free of charge.
-The museum covers the history of the hospital since its foundation in 1740 and the wider history of medicine in the East End.
-It is a member of the London Museums of Health & Medicine.
-It includes works of art, surgical instruments, medical and nursing equipment, uniforms, medals, documents and books.
-There is a forensic medicine section which includes original material on Jack the Ripper, Dr Crippen and the Christie murders.
-There are also displays on Joseph Merrick (the 'Elephant Man') and former Hospital nurse Edith Cavell.
-There is the model of a church in the hospital that was built by Joseph Merrick who spent the last few years of his life at the hospital.
+The Royal London had a museum which was located in the crypt of a 19th-century church.
+It reopened in 2002 after extensive refurbishment.
+The museum covered the history of the hospital since its foundation in 1740 and the wider history of medicine in the East End.
+It was a member of the London Museums of Health & Medicine.
+It included works of art, surgical instruments, medical and nursing equipment, uniforms, medals, documents and books.
+There was a forensic medicine section which included original material on Jack the Ripper, Dr Crippen and the Christie murders.
+There were also displays on Joseph Merrick (the 'Elephant Man') and former Hospital nurse Edith Cavell.
+There was the model of a church in the hospital that was built by Joseph Merrick who spent the last few years of his life at the hospital.
+The museum closed in 2020.

-The Royal London's archives contain documents dating back to 1740, including complete patient records since 1883.
-The collections are searchable on the Barts Health NHS Trust online catalogue, which contains information on over 50,000 entries and covering an 800-year span.

 Emergency Department and Major Trauma Centre

-The Royal London Hospital is the busiest trauma centre in the UK, with Barts and the London NHS Trust as a whole treating over 1,255 injury patients daily across its five hospitals.
+The Royal London Hospital is the busiest trauma centre in the UK, with Barts and the London NHS Trust as a whole treating over 1,500 injury patients daily across its five hospitals.

 The Queen Mary University of London Centre for Trauma Sciences, part of Barts and The London School of Medicine and Dentistry, has a strong clinical partnership with the hospital's Major Trauma Centre.

 The Royal London Hospital is part of a citywide initiative to transform London's emergency and trauma services.
 In 2010, the London Trauma System was implemented.
 The network is believed to be the largest of its kind in the world.
 The System comprises four existing London hospitals, The Royal London Hospital (Whitechapel), King's College Hospital (Denmark Hill), St George's Hospital (Tooting) and St Mary's Hospital (Paddington), supported by a number of trauma units located in various A&E departments where patients with less serious injuries receive treatment.

+Air Ambulance

+London's Air Ambulance is a charitable body funded by members of the public.
+Its helicopters are hangared at RAF Northolt, but their daytime base is on the 17th floor of the Royal London Hospital.
+At night doctors and paramedics travel in a Rapid Response Vehicle.
+The Air Ambulance treats 5 critically ill patients per day.

 In popular culture

 The TV series Casualty 1900s is set at The Royal London, and follows the everyday life of the hospital throughout these years.
 Some of the storylines are based on actual cases drawn from the hospital records.
 Amazon Prime has acquired the series for broadcast in the US, where it is called London Hospital.

 The TV comedy drama series Crashing (2016), which follows the lives of six property guardians living in a disused London hospital, was filmed at The Royal London.

-The TV series Call the Midwife, which takes place during the 1950's and 1960's in East London, includes scenes at the then London Hospital.
+The TV series Call the Midwife, which takes place during the 1950s and 1960s in East London, includes scenes at the then London Hospital.
 The series is a dramatization of the life of a nurse midwife who was trained at the hospital.